bradleyjones/blog/content/post/get-webex-working-in-linux.md

 +++

-Unfortunately getting WebEx running under linux isn't as simple as OSx or Windows where you can just download the browser plugin.
-Linux is listed on the Webex [support page](https://support.webex.com/webex/v1.1/support/en_US/rn/system_rn.htm) although there are a couple of limitations and missing features:
+Unfortunately getting WebEx running under Linux isn't as simple as OS X or Windows where you can just download the browser plugin.
+Linux is listed on the WebEx [support page](https://support.webex.com/webex/v1.1/support/en_US/rn/system_rn.htm) although there are a couple of limitations and missing features: